resolve109/study-aws-sa/aws-study-guide.md

   - Enable EC2 instances in private subnets to use AWS services without internet access
   - Create a more secure solution for file transfers between applications and storage services
   - Provide better security compared to using NAT gateways for S3 access
+  - Significantly reduce data transfer costs when accessing S3 from within the same AWS Region
+  - When properly configured with bucket policies using `aws:SourceVpce` condition, ensure data never traverses the public internet
+  - Perfect solution for applications that process sensitive information from S3 when compliance requirements prohibit internet transit
+  - Eliminate data transfer fees between EC2 instances and S3 within the same region when using gateway endpoints
+  - Can be combined with bucket policies to restrict S3 access to only traffic coming from specific VPC endpoints
+  - More cost-effective than using NAT gateways or internet gateways for S3 access from private subnets

 ### AWS Transit Gateway
 - **Key Features**: